asiripanich/translate-thaigov-budget/README.md

 > <https://docs.google.com/spreadsheets/d/1rKR1kLuSDssT0_xLpGE_oRm2tPD5ZRhzErWq-8UzH6A/edit?usp=sharing>

-So far I have only translated `ministry`, `budgetary_unit`, `budget_plan`, `output`, and `category_lv1` columns using my free Google monthly quota.
+So far I have only translated `ministry`, `budgetary_unit`, `budget_plan`, `output`, `project`, and `category_lv1` columns using my free Google monthly quota.
 If you are interested to contribute, please submit a pull request with other columns translated to English.
 Feel free to use the R code below. :)

 ``` r
 options(tidyverse.quiet = TRUE)